Breaking

 About

 As a course in the school of Journalism and Mass Communication, Curb takes an integrated, in-depth approach to magazine management, writing, editing and design.
 It covers the magazine industry from both the editorial and business ends, bringing together journalism and strategic communication students.
-From concept creation and story development, to advertising and fundraising sales, to page layouts and web design – Curb is created by students from beginning to end.
-Assistant Professor Katy Culver served as Curb publisher and mentor from the course’s inception through 2014; instructor Stacy Forster has served as publisher from 2014 to present.
+From concept creation and story development, to advertising and fundraising sales, to page layouts and web design, Curb is created by students from beginning to end.
+Professor Katy Culver served as Curb publisher and mentor from the course’s inception through 2014; instructor Stacy Forster has served as publisher from 2014 to present.